polomarte/martian_components/README.md

 ```

-- Write the sentences in your .coffeescript file
+  - Write the sentences in your .coffeescript file.

 ```coffeescript
 class @MC.Test extends @MC.Base